Opening a Small Public Space in Port Orchard? Here’s Your Permit Checklist for Success

 • ADA-compliant spaces and accessible paths to the entrance are required by code.

-• Restriping an existing lot may be simple—but adding or reconfiguring parking often requires a civil engineer and drainage review.
+• Restriping an existing lot may be simple—but adding or reconfiguring parking often requires a civil engineer.

 Who can help: